-When a journalist once asked me what makes me qualified to help people with their lives, I said that, for starters, I’ve built a pretty damn good life for myself, one that suits me perfectly.
-It hasn’t always been the case, though…
+When a journalist once asked me what qualifies me to help people with their lives, I said, for starters, I’ve built a pretty damn good life for myself—one that suits me perfectly.
+But it hasn’t always been that way…

-I came to London at 22 on a bus for 27 hours because I couldn’t afford a plane ticket.
-I spent the first two weeks squatting in an abandoned house.
-How I managed to get my first retail job remains a mystery, as I could barely speak any English.
-I stayed there (in retail) for six years, which I found uninspiring, to say the least.
-When I set up my coaching practice at 28, I was £5k in credit card debt.
-For the first 26 years of my life, I was useless with women.
-For most of my life, I was in okay shape at best.
-And some of the limiting beliefs I used to have were so ridiculous that you wouldn’t believe them.
+I came to London 20 years ago on a 27-hour bus from Poland because I couldn’t afford a plane ticket.
+How I got my first job remains a mystery as I could barely speak English.
+I spent my first six years in retail, which I found uninspiring, to say the least.
+When I started my coaching practice, I was £5k in credit card debt.
+For most of my life, I was useless with women and in okay shape at best.
+And some of the limiting beliefs I used to have were so ridiculous, you wouldn’t believe them.

-Now, I do what I love with the people I love.
-I live in a penthouse overlooking the most prominent landmarks in town.
+Now, I do what I love with people I love.
+I live in a penthouse overlooking the city’s most prominent landmarks.
 I’ve travelled the world, staying in the best hotels and dining at the finest restaurants everywhere I go.
-I couldn’t have asked for a better dating life.
+I couldn’t ask for a better dating life.
 I’m in the best shape ever.
 And I live fearlessly, seeing no limits.

-Starting in 2011, I’ve spent around 13,000 hours working with over 500 people.
-I’ve also spoken at around 250 events on various personal development and business topics and written a book and 100 articles.
+Since 2011, I’ve spent over 13,000 hours working with more than 500 people, spoken at around 250 events on personal development and business, and written a book and 100 articles.

 I’ve been interviewed on several TV channels, including the BBC and Sky, as well as numerous radio stations and podcasts.
 I’ve appeared on Eamonn & Ruth: How The Other Half Lives, Made in Chelsea, and Leap, the world’s first full-length coaching documentary.
 I’ve also been interviewed by or written for GQ, The Guardian, The Telegraph, Entrepreneur, City Matters, Square Mile, Luxury London, Evening Standard, Metro, Arabian Business Magazine, Portfolio Magazine, and Luxury Lifestyle Magazine.

-I’ve been included in the prestigious Spear’s 500 (the definitive guide to the top private client advisers and service providers for HNWIs) every year since 2017, featured on The Telegraph’s list in the ‘Best Life Coach’ category, and recognised as one of the Top Personal Coaches by the Coach Foundation.
+I’ve been featured in the prestigious Spear’s 500the definitive guide to the top private client advisers and service providers for HNWIsevery year since 2017, The Telegraph’s list in the ‘Best Life Coach’ category, and recognised as one of the Top Personal Coaches by the Coach Foundation.

-I absolutely believe in coaching.
-Over the years, I’ve witnessed its profound effects on my clients (46 share their success stories here), other coaches’ clients, and experienced them myself.
+I believe in coaching wholeheartedly.
+Over the years, I’ve witnessed its profound effects on my clients, other coaches’ clients, and experienced them myself.

 Other things about me: